thedude0606/manusoptions/DECISIONS.md

 - **Problem**: The confidence threshold was set too high (60), causing all potential recommendations to be filtered out
 - **Solution**: Lowered the confidence threshold to 40 to allow more recommendations to pass through while still maintaining quality standards
 - **Rationale**: The original threshold was too restrictive for the current market conditions and signal strength.
 The adjusted value provides a better balance between recommendation quality and quantity

+### Numpy/Pandas Binary Incompatibility Fix
+- **Problem**: Binary incompatibility between numpy and pandas versions causing application startup failure with error "numpy.dtype size changed, may indicate binary incompatibility"
+- **Solution**: Specified compatible versions in requirements.txt (numpy==1.24.4 and pandas==2.0.3) to ensure binary compatibility
+- **Rationale**: The error occurs when the installed numpy version has a different binary interface than what pandas was compiled against.
+By pinning specific compatible versions, we ensure consistent binary interfaces between the libraries, preventing the incompatibility error during import.